 ratioafrica.com uses cookies and similar technologies.
 A cookie is a small text file placed on your device when you visit a site.

 Strictly necessary cookies.
-These are required for the site to function (for example, remembering your cookie preferences and session security).
-They cannot be disabled in our preference centre, but you can block them in your browser settings, in which case parts of the site may not work.
+These are required for the site to work, for example to keep your session secure, to protect forms against cross-site request forgery, and to remember that you have seen our cookie notice.
+You can block them in your browser settings, in which case parts of the site may not work.

 10How long we keep your personal data